 Resistance as Practice: Acts of Anti-Racism Through Architecture & Planning

 We are happy to invite you to the inaugural Robert H. Winters lecture series Resistance as Practice: Acts of Anti-Racism through Architecture and Planning!
 The event is hosted by the Dalhousie University Faculty of Architecture and Planning's Equity, Diversity and Inclusion Committee, in partnership with the SHIFT: Connect conference.
-Our next event will be on Wednesday, February 24th at 7pm AST, and will be a lecture by Dr. Vernelle Noel.
-Noel is an architect, design scholar, artist, TED speaker and the director of the Situated Computation + Design Lab at the University of Florida.
-Through this work she challenges narratives that have excluded traditional ways of making by incorporating them into the practices of automated making, investigating human-computer interaction, interdisciplinary creativity and intersections of these practices with society.
+Our final event will be on Wednesday, March 31st at 7pm AST, and will be a panel featuring Dalhousie professors Jennifer Llewelyn (Schulich School of Law), Frank Palermo (School of Planning) and Ingrid Waldron (School of Nursing).
+In this event, our panelists will discuss the structures of institutional racism that they face, and the ways they aim to challenge these systems through their work in areas including restorative justice, community engagement and environmental justice.
 Please see the attached announcement for more details on the panelists and the event, and register through Eventbrite here.

-We hope that you'll join us, and stay tuned for information on events in the rest of the series!
+We hope that you'll join us for this final event of the series!

 Previous lectures in this series can be viewed here https://www.youtube.com/channel/UCJRyOV1NBPoJtIRy3NJdYsg.